sushilsoniwal24/Responsive-Navbar/README.md

 - Microsoft Edge
 - Safari

-## License
-This code snippet is released under the [MIT License](LICENSE).

 ## Credits
-This code snippet was created by [Sushil Soniwal] and is based on a tutorial by [Tutorial Author].
-You can find the original tutorial [here](link-to-tutorial).
+This code snippet was created by [Sushil Soniwal]